-- 29 (c)(1)(D) completing an approved form; - (c)(1)(E) informing, counseling, advising, and assisting in determining which form to use and - 31 giving advice on how to complete the form; - 32 (c)(1)(F) signing, filing, and completing service of the form; - (c)(1)(G) obtaining, explaining, and filing any document needed to support the form; - 34 (c)(1)(H) reviewing documents of another party and explaining them; - (c)(1)(I) informing, counseling, assisting and advocating for a client in mediated negotiations; - (c)(1)(J) filling in, signing, filing and completing service of a written settlement agreement form - 37 in conformity with the negotiated agreement; - 38 (c)(1)(K) communicating with another party or the party's representative regarding the relevant - 39 form and matters reasonably related thereto; and - 40 (c)(1)(L) explaining a court order that affects the client's rights and obligations. - (d) Other Exceptions and Exclusions.
-Whether or not it constitutes the practice of law, the following activity by a non-lawyer, who is not otherwise claiming to be a lawyer or to be able to practice law, is permitted: - (d)(1) Making legal forms available to the general public, whether by sale or otherwise, or publishing legal self-help information by print or electronic media. - (d)(2) Providing general legal information, opinions or recommendations about possible legal rights, remedies, defenses, procedures, options or strategies, but not specific advice related to another person's facts or circumstances. - 49 (d)(3) Providing clerical assistance to another to complete a form provided by a municipal, state, - 50 or federal court located in the State of Utah when no fee is charged to do so. - (d)(4) When expressly permitted by the court after having found it clearly to be in the best interests of the child or ward, assisting one's minor child or ward in a juvenile court proceeding. - 53 (d)(5) Representing a party in small claims court as permitted by Rule of Small Claims54 Procedure 13.

-(d)(6) Representing without compensation a natural person or representing a legal entity as an employee representative of that entity in an arbitration proceeding, where the amount in controversy does not exceed the jurisdictional limit of the small claims court set by the Utah Legislature.

-(d)(7) Representing a party in any mediation proceeding.
+31 and giving advice on how to complete the form; 32 (c)(1)(F) signing, filing, and completing service of the form; 33 (c)(1)(G) obtaining, explaining, and filing any document needed to support the form; 34 (c)(1)(H) reviewing documents of another party and explaining them; 35 (c)(1)(I) informing, counseling, assisting and advocating for a client in mediated 36 negotiations; 37 (c)(1)(J) filling in, signing, filing and completing service of a written settlement agreement 38 form in conformity with the negotiated agreement; 39 (c)(1)(K) communicating with another party or the party's representative regarding the 40 relevant form and matters reasonably related thereto; and 41 (c)(1)(L) explaining a court order that affects the client's rights and obligations.
+42 (e)(d) Other Exceptions and Exclusions.
+Whether or not it constitutes the practice of 43 law, the following activity by a non-lawyer, who is not otherwise claiming to be a lawyer or to 44 be able to practice law, is permitted: 45 (e)(d)(1) Making legal forms available to the general public, whether by sale or otherwise, or 46 publishing legal self-help information by print or electronic media.
+47 (e)(d)(2) Providing general legal information, opinions or recommendations about 48 possible legal rights, remedies, defenses, procedures, options or strategies, but not specific 49 advice related to another person's facts or circumstances.
+50 (e)(d)(3) Providing clerical assistance to another to complete a form provided by a municipal, 51 state, or federal court located in the State of Utah when no fee is charged to do so.
+52 (e)(d)(4) When expressly permitted by the court after having found it clearly to be in 53 the best interests of the child or ward, assisting one's minor child or ward in a juvenile court 54 proceeding.
+55 (e)(d)(5) Representing a party in small claims court as permitted by Rule of Small Claims 56 Procedure 13.
+57 (e)(d)(6) Representing without compensation a natural person or representing a legal 58 entity as an employee representative of that entity in an arbitration proceeding, where the 59 amount in controversy does not exceed the jurisdictional limit of the small claims court set 60 by the Utah Legislature.
+61 (e)(d)(7) Representing a party in any mediation proceeding.